jnr-engineers/jnr-engineers/README.md

 ## Our Mission

 We believe that learning to code at an early age is essential in developing problem-solving skills and creativity, while setting students up for success in future careers.
-Junior Engineers is one of the **first organizations** in Australia to offer digital technologies education for children.
+Junior Engineers is one of the **leading organisations** in Australia to offer digital technologies education for children.
 We are committed to fostering a growth mindset, encouraging **innovation**, and inspiring our students to dream big and reach their full potential.

 ## What We Do